craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

 ## Bike Selection

 You want good components and a nice bike.
 I think your first bike should be a hardtail.
 A hardtail is a bike that has a rigid rear and suspension only for the front wheel.
 By getting a hardtail instead of a full suspension bike you'll get nicer bike components for the same price point and you'll get a bike that forces you to learn some fundamental skills correctly.

+Most manufactureres sell the same frame with several [different component build kits](https://www.bikeradar.com/us/gear/article/buyers-guide-to-mountain-bike-groupsets-42578/) on them.
+So you might have the same bike frame with three different prices.
+One cheapest price for the base level components, one for the mid level, and one with the nicest components.
+In general the mid and nicest components will be similar in performance.
+The more expensive components will be a little lighters and might last a little longer.

-In 2019, there's lots of bike styles - but the right one to start with is a Hardtail Trail bike.
+In 2019, there's [lots of bike styles](https://www.bikeradar.com/blog/article/mountain-bike-styles-explained-40770/) - but the right one to start with is a [Hardtail Trail bike](https://www.bicycling.com/bikes-gear/a20046940/best-hardtail-mountain-bikes/).
 Trail bikes tend to be playful and easy to ride bikes with good manners for riding over obstacles and handling technical terrain.
 In the Pacific Northwest, our wet and rooty year round riding means that having a larger tire is nice too.
 A 27.5+ (27.5 plus) tire is a great choice.
 This tire is a newer standard, and it's a little larger in diameter than a traditional mountain bike wheel and the tire on it is a fair bit wider.
 This also means that the tire can be a little softer and help make up for the fact that you'll be starting out without any rear suspension.

 The 27.5+ Hardtail Trail Bike category has some great bikes in it.
 If you have the opportunity, ride each of them and see if one of them speaks to you.
 You might be surprised that one of them just feels more natural to you.
 Each of these bikes can be purchased at several price points.
 For the most part each of the levels has exactly the same frame and each level up has slightly nicer components.
 This means that the shifters, brakes, and wheels get nicer as you pay more.
 Once you cross the line around $1400 the initial performance of all of the components is pretty similar.
 The nicer components will be lighter and more durable, but you might not notice a lot of difference on day one.